 Income Statement Comparison

-The table below compares the most recent income statement metrics for JBT Marel Corporation (JBTM) and Columbus McKinnon Corporation (CMCO) to help investors evaluate their financial performance.
+The table below compares the key income statement metrics for JBT Marel Corporation and Columbus McKinnon Corporation for the most recent fiscal year available.

 |---|---|---|